NERC Data Centres

 The Natural Environment Research Council (NERC) has seven subject-based environmental data centres (EDCs) to store and distribute data from its own research programmes and data that are of general use to the environmental research community.
 These data centres are sometimes called the NERC designated Data Centres.

-The Data Centres
+Data Centres

 The NERC Environmental Data Centres and their areas of responsibility are as follows: